 How Much Does MRI Cost in 2026?With & Without Insurance

 MRI costs range from $400-$3,500 without insurance.
-Learn how to find affordable MRI prices, compare cash-pay rates, and save up to 80% on your scan.
+Learn how to find affordable MRI prices and compare cash-pay rates before your scan.

 Quick Price Summary